Hurricane Ian Recovery Resources

 Low-interest disaster loans from the U.S. Small Business Administration (SBA) are available to businesses and residents in Florida following the announcement of a Presidential disaster declaration due to Hurricane Ian.

 Businesses and private nonprofit (PNP) organizations of any size may borrow up to $2 million to repair or replace disaster-damaged or destroyed real estate, machinery and equipment, inventory, and other business assets.
 For PNP’s the interest rate is 1.875 percent, with terms up to 30 years.
 Applicants may be eligible for a loan amount increase up to 20 percent of their physical damages, as verified by the SBA, for mitigation purposes.
 Eligible mitigation improvements may include a safe room or storm shelter, sump pump or French drain to help protect property and occupants from future damage caused by a similar disaster.
-The deadline to apply is Jan.
-12 for physical damages that occurred from Sept.
-23 through Nov.
-4 due to Hurricane Ian.
+Even though the physical deadline was January 12, we remain in the area and centers remain open to provide help to those still trying to recover.
+Business owners have another deadline (June 29, 2023) to apply for working capital needs.
+There is a 14-day grace period for survivors to get in last minute physical damage applications (applicant must provide an explanation in writing as to why they missed the Jan.
+12th deadline).

 The SBA also offers Economic Injury Disaster Loans (EIDL) to help meet working capital needs, such as ongoing operating expenses for PNP organizations.
 EIDL assistance is available regardless of whether the organization suffered any physical property damage.